 You can move elements on the page around with the arrows you see in the top right corner of each page section, and remove any sections you don’t need with the trash icon.

 And you can add a new section by clicking on the + icon that shows up between sections on the page, then choosing the type of element you want to add from the menu that opens up.

 Gator will include a few common page types on your website in the initial setup, but you’ll likely want to add some other pages.
 Once you have the initial pages looking just how you want, you can start the process of creating a new page by clicking on Pages in the left-side menu, then selecting New Page.

 Gator will prompt you to provide the main details for the page, such as its name, URL, and if it will go under another page in the menu (its Parent page).
 Once your page is created, you can use the editing tools you’re now familiar with to customize it as needed.

 Customize your site as much as you desire.
 As you work on each page, try to keep your target audience top of mind.
 Think about what questions they’d be most likely to have as they browse, and what information they’d find the most important.
 Make a point to center their needs in your design.

 6. Launch Your New Website

-Remember, that building a successful site is a marathon and not a sprint.
+Remember, building a successful site is a marathon and not a sprint.
 It can be easy to get discouraged, especially once the initial excitement of building a website wears off.
-But, with consistent effort on the right activities your site’s traffic will grow.
+But, with consistent effort focused on the right activities your site’s traffic will grow.